hashicorp/vscode-terraform/README.md

 If the text on the button says "Switch to Release Version", it means the pre-release version is already installed.

-To start using Terrfaform Cloud with VS Code, open the new Terraform Cloud sidebar and click "Login to Terraform Cloud".
+To start using Terraform Cloud with VS Code, open the new Terraform Cloud sidebar and click "Login to Terraform Cloud".
 You can login using a stored token from the Terraform CLI, an existing token you provide, or open the Terraform Cloud website to generate a new token.

 ![](docs/tfc/login_view.gif)